Building a Robust Risk-Based Access Control System to Combat Ransomware's Capability to Encrypt: Experimentation

 \textbf{Scope.} To reduce risk and follow institutional policy, we will release: (i)~the full automation harness for workload orchestration, logging, and report generation (\texttt{workloads.yaml}, systemd units, daemons’ CLIs, evaluation scripts), (ii)~the \emph{SELinux CIL} base and enforcement skeleton with booleans \verb|rule_block|/\verb|ml_block|, and (iii)~the \textbf{raw, non-processed dataset} (kernel traces + resource counters).
 We will \emph{not} release trained models (\texttt{best\_model.joblib}), rule packs (\texttt{rules.json}), or processed feature matrices.
 The harness accepts user-supplied models/rules to reproduce the pipeline end-to-end without our proprietary artifacts.

 \textbf{Access.} The dataset is distributed under a research license; live malware binaries are not provided.
-Family names in Table~\ref{tab:real-ransom} are anonymised; all resources available at https://github.com/badc0der/rbac-poc.
+Family names and specific hashes in Table~\ref{tab:real-ransom} have been strictly anonymized to comply with institutional security policies and non-disclosure agreements regarding the handling of active threat intelligence.
+Because we are releasing our fully functional evaluation harness, publicly disclosing the exact identities and execution parameters of potent, live Linux ransomware could inadvertently facilitate the development of evasive variants by malicious actors, or violate the strict terms under which these malware samples were procured for isolated academic research.
+All resources are available at https://github.com/badc0der/rbac-poc.